mrmartineau/trak.js/README.md

-# Trak - Universal event tracking API
+# trak.js - Universal event tracking API

 ## Usage:
 Include trak.js in your JavaScript bundle or add it to your HTML page like this: